1. How long before I can start purchasing medicine?

 To maintain an active Medical Marijuana Use Registry identification card, you and/or your caregiver must annually submit a renewal application, along with the application fee and any required accompanying documents to the department forty-five (45) days prior to the card expiration date.
 Per state law, the patient is required to be seen “physically” by the certifying physician every 7 months.
 You have 2 expiration dates to monitor.
 You and your caregiver can submit a renewal application either online or by mail.

-The 2020 Florida Statutes 381.986 Medical use of marijuana.
+The 2024 Florida Statutes 381.986 Medical use of marijuana. (including 2025 Special Session C)

 Florida Administrative Code & Florida Administrative Register Rule Chapter: 64-4 COMPASSIONATE USE